Updated: Jun 2

 Why avenge the death of politicians, often at a high personal cost?
 If people mostly want to liberate their lives in pursuit of personal happiness, read pleasure, why on earth would they shed blood for others, let alone those already dead?

-If we move from Sigmund Freud to Alfred Adler, from personal libido the political life, from the pleasure principle to the pursuit of power, and to the ways people overcompensate for their inferiority complex, vengeance makes more sense.
+If we move from Sigmund Freud to Alfred Adler, from personal libido to political life, from the pleasure principle to the pursuit of power, and to the ways people overcompensate for their inferiority complex, vengeance makes more sense.
 On this account, the thrust to power fuels the thirst for revenge.

 the weak could never defeat the strong one-on-one, but they did outnumber them...
 If you can’t win 'em all, whine about them.